 Dave Ramsey Baby Step 5: Save for Your Children’s College Fund

-Now that you’ve started taking care of yourself in retirement, it’s time to think about your children.
-Unfortunately, the price of college continues to rise at a rate that seems unsustainable.
+Now that you’ve started caring for yourself in retirement, it’s time to consider your children.
+Unfortunately, the price of college continues to rise at an unsustainable rate.
 Yet, a college degree is still the best path to an upper-middle-class life.

 One difference with this baby step is it’s the least definitive of all the steps.
 Therefore, there’s no exact amount that you have to save to move through this baby step.
 However, to graduate from this baby step, you need to start saving an amount that will add to what your kid(s) may need when ready for college.

-There are a few different ways to invest in your children’s college fund.
+There are a few ways to invest in your children’s college fund.
 The most common is a 529 college savings account.
 We are using this option to save for our children’s college fund.
-If your kids have earned income, there are other options, such as Roth IRAs.
+Other options exist if your kids have earned income, such as Roth IRAs.

 Pros of Baby Step 5

-As important as it is to take care of our financial situation, it’s also essential to leave a legacy behind for your family.
+As important as it is to take care of our financial situation, leaving a legacy behind for your family is also essential.
 How you approach that looks different for everyone.
 However, we believe that saving for your children’s college is a crucial step in a family’s financial journey.